 While there were arguably slashers before John Carpenter’s Halloween, it was this murderous masterpiece that figured out the perfect balance of ingredients needed to catapult the genre into the mainstream.

-Brutal, terrifying, and relentless, Halloween is without a doubt my favourite horror movie which explores the banality of everyday evil.
+Brutal, terrifying, and relentless, Halloween is without a doubt my favorite horror movie to explore the banality of everyday evil.
 There’s no hidden farmhouse full of cannibals, no weird nightmare demons, and there’s not even an immortal zombie hockey player.
 No, Haddonfield could be anywhere (it’s certainly not in Illinois, judging by those palm trees), and so could Michael Myers.

-If you’re looking for something spooky to watch, we have a list of the best Netflix horror movies or if you prefer something a bit more digestible, check out our list of the greatest horror series.
-Finally we have a list of all the new movies coming in 2023, and there’s plenty of decent-looking horror to come.
+If you’re looking for something spooky to watch and you’ve exhausted the new movies at the cinema, we have a list of the best Netflix horror movies or if you prefer something a bit more digestible, check out our list of the best horror series to stream.